 I’m going to suggest something contrary to our usual ‘spelling voice’ advice.
 For these two words, it’s your student’s ‘non-spelling voice’, their natural dialect or informal way of speaking, that will help them decide what to write because, in everyday informal speech, to is usually pronounced ‘t’ or ‘tuh’ while too is pronounced as it’s spelt.

-1.a Don’t use this if your students don’t mix up to and too.
+1. Don’t use this if your students don’t mix up to and too.
 A principal of both That Reading Thing and That Spelling Thing is never back a student up if they don’t need it.
 This is intended for learners who have tried but not managed to learn this the conventional way.
+However, if you want the whole class involved, you can make this a lesson on the difference between formal and informal speech and how it relates to formal and informal writing.

-3. Once they’re good at hearing their own voice, ask if they can explain in their own words when they use ‘too’ and ‘to’.
+4. Once they’re good at hearing their own voice, ask if they can explain in their own words when they use ‘too’ and ‘to’.
+Each word has 2 possible jobs.

-4. Try these sentences with all the accents in your group.
-Listen to each other and have a laugh.The key is to insist on informal speech.
+5. Try these sentences with all the accents in your group.
+Listen to each other and have a laugh.The key is to insist on both formal and informal speech.
 In the phone example, people might say “Give it me!”
 I consider that the ultimate in ‘short’ so it will be ‘to’.
 You can explain that the ‘t’ of ‘to’ is swallowed by the ‘t’ of ‘it’.

 If you can say the missing word as a ‘t’ by itself then it’s to.